Creator: Fyodor Dostoevsky

 - Character Filibuster: See Author Tract above.

-- Christianity is Catholic: Averted.
+- Christianity Is Catholic: Averted.
 Although he was a devout Christian, Dostoevsky loathed Catholicism (especially the Jesuits), and he saw the raw, innocent spirituality of Russian Orthodoxy as an antidote to it.
 An Author Filibuster in The Idiot is devoted to this.

 - Deceased Fall-Guy Gambit: A important plot point in Demons.

-- Doorstopper: Wrote very thick novels.
+- Doorstopper: He wrote very thick novels.

-- Downer Ending: The Idiot, to a certain degree Demons as well.
+- Downer Ending: The Idiot.
+To a certain degree Demons as well.

 - Dystopia Justifies the Means: "Shigalyovism", the philosophy of the terrorist group from Demons.

 - The Gambling Addict: Most of the characters in "The Gambler", as well as Dostoevsky himself.
+Some of his books were published to dodge angry book-keepers.

 - Jekyll & Hyde: The early novella "The Double", as you might have guessed from the title.